hrgunn/MLH/SQL Intro/README.md

 * You just did the `R` in CRUD with the `SELECT` statement
 * The `splat` in the above command tells us to grab everything from the table william
 * Okay so now it's your turn to add more items to the databse

+***Five Min Exercise***

 * Fill out your william table with the below values exactly as is
+* Yes I know some of these are incorrect or have typos or are the same.
+We're going to be fixing them later on

 | Character              | Movie            | Year |
 |------------------------|------------------|------|